intel/trustauthority-client-for-java/connector/README.md

 ### Running unit tests coverage tool

-JaCoCo (Java Code Coverage) is a widely used code coverage tool for Java applications.
-It helps us to measure how much of the code is exercised by the test suite.

 JaCoCo plugin is integrated to check the code coverage for the project at [pom.xml](./pom.xml#L41).
 The code test coverage percentage can be checked by running the following commands from the connector directory: